OneSilverBullet/silvergamer.github.io/_posts/2023-12-29-spherical-harmonics.md

-## 2. The Global Illumination in Modern Shading Pipeline
+## 2. The Global Illumination in Modern Game Engine

+### 2.1 The Modern Shading Pipeline

 In this chapter, we will discuss about how the global illumination can be used in shading pipeline.
 As we all know, different shading models have different BRDF functions, which means these shaders' calculation are different with each other.
 To embed the global illumination in the shading pipeline, we separate the shading process into two parts in architecture view: direct lighting and environment lighting.